 Chris has applied his approach to negotiation and collaborative problem-solving to a remarkable range of business deals, mergers and acquisitions, and investments involving both public and private corporations – including some of the most creative deals in the history of their category.
-Chris was inducted into the Ohio Supreme Court State Bar in 1995, after passing the Bar on the first attempt, and he has been recognized with the Highest Possible Attorney Rating (10.0) for multiple consecutive years in a global attorney ratings and review system.
+Chris was inducted into the Ohio Supreme Court State Bar in 1995 upon passing the Bar on the first attempt, and has been recognized with the Highest Possible Attorney Rating (10.0) for multiple consecutive years in a global attorney ratings and review system.

 - A.B.
 Harvard College